KasperFranz/workFlow/README.md

  Now all the requirements for the setup is done, now to the important part, which is our aliases copy the aliases from the section Git Aliases and place them into your .gitconfig  (it is in  your home folder).

- You are now all set :simple_smile:, read through the Workflow section for some of the most used workflows.
+ You are now all set :simple_smile: - now read through the Workflow section for some of the most used workflows.

 #Git Aliases (.gitconfig)
  These are our aliases which are placed after a [alias] in your .gitconfig folder.